ooddle

 The students who score highest are not the most anxious or the most relaxed.
 They are the most regulated.

 Every student knows the feeling.
 The night before a big exam, your stomach turns, your heart races, and your brain decides this is the perfect moment to forget everything you spent weeks studying.
-Exam stress is one of the most universal forms of performance anxiety, and it shows up in almost every life stage from middle school to medical board exams to professional certifications.
+Exam stress is one of the most universal forms of performance anxiety, and it shows up in almost every life stage from middle school finals to medical board exams to professional certifications.
+The faces change but the body's response is remarkably consistent.

 The goal is not to eliminate stress.
-A small amount of arousal sharpens focus.
-The goal is to keep stress in a useful zone, where your nervous system is alert but not flooded.
-This article walks through what exam stress does inside your body and how to manage it with simple, repeatable tools.
+A small amount of arousal sharpens focus, primes recall, and tells your brain that this matters.
+The goal is to keep that arousal in a useful zone, where your nervous system is alert but not flooded.
+This article walks through what exam stress does inside your body, the techniques that actually move the needle, and how to build a practice that pays off long before you ever sit down for the test.

 What Exam Stress Does to Your Body

 When your brain perceives a test as a threat, it activates the sympathetic nervous system.
-Cortisol rises, heart rate climbs, blood is redirected to your limbs, and digestion slows.
+Cortisol rises, heart rate climbs, blood is redirected to your limbs, and digestion slows down.
 In the right dose this is helpful.
-In a flood, it pulls resources away from the prefrontal cortex, the part of your brain you need for memory recall and reasoning.
+In a flood, it pulls resources away from the prefrontal cortex, the part of your brain you need for memory recall, working memory, and complex reasoning.
+The harder the test, the worse this trade-off lands.

-Common physical signs include shallow breathing, a tight chest, sweaty palms, racing thoughts, sleep disruption the night before, and a foggy or blank feeling when you sit down to write.
+Common physical signs include shallow chest breathing, a tight or fluttery chest, sweaty palms, racing thoughts that loop, sleep disruption the night before, a queasy stomach in the morning, and a foggy or blank feeling when you sit down and look at the first question.
+None of these mean something is wrong with you.
+They are predictable outputs of a system that is doing exactly what evolution built it to do, just in a context that does not benefit from it.

 Practical Techniques That Work